 For more information on these standards please visit the Ministry of Community and Social Services website.

 The County of Bruce is committed to providing quality goods and services that are accessible to all persons that we serve.
-County Council adopted the Accessible Customer Service Policy in August 2009.
+The Accessibility Policy was adopted by County Council and became effective on January 1, 2017.
 The County’s Multi-Year Accessibility Plan 2015-2018 is developed in consultation with staff, members of the public and the Accessibility Advisory Committee.

 In the event that there is a temporary disruption in the availability of facilities, services or goods used by persons with disabilities (for example, temporary loss of elevator service), the County shall notify the public of the reason for the disruption, the date(s) of disruption, its anticipated duration and a description of alternative facilities or services, if any, that are available.
 Depending on the circumstance, notice may be provided using a variety of methods including posting in conspicuous places at the affected premises and on the County’s website.